-Split Peas, Lentils & Pal
+About Split Peas, Lentils & Dal

 Split peas, lentils, and dal are the quick-cooking members of the legume family, which also includes dried beans and peanuts.
-Unlike dried beans, they do not need to be soaked ahead.
+Unlike dried beans, they do not need to be soaked, but can be for improved digestibility and a shorter cooking time.
 Their mild flavor is great in comfort foods like soup or jazzed up with some Indian spices.
 For a quick and nutritious meal, these legumes are the perfect place to start.